Elías Figueroa (footballer, born 1988)

-Elías Ricardo Figueroa Silva (born January 26, 1988 in Paysandú) is an Uruguayan footballer who plays for Oriental Dragon FC in Portugal.
+Elías Ricardo Figueroa Silva (born January 26, 1988, in Paysandú) is an Uruguayan footballer who plays as a forward for Oriental Dragon FC in Portugal.
 He was named after Chilean football legend Elías Figueroa.

 Club career

 Figueroa began his career in 2005 with Liverpool de Montevideo after impressing in Uruguay´s youth divisions.
 His outstanding performances in the Uruguay U-17 team helped him to travel to London in March 2006 to make a two-week test in Chelsea F.C., but finally he did not stay at the club.
 Other clubs such as Racing de Santander, Sporting Braga and Atlético Mineiro put their eyes on this young talent, but they never ended acquiring him.

-In mid 2010, it was rumored that the Australian club Sydney FC was interested in signing the striker for the 2010-11 A-League season.
+In mid 2010, it was rumored that the Australian club Sydney FC was interested in signing the striker for the 2010–11 A-League season.
 According to Uruguayan news, he signed for Sydney FC on June 21, 2010.
 However, this was denied by Sydney FC, admitting they had been looking at Figueroa as a possible signing, but had not signed him.

 In August 2013, he signed a new deal with Chilean side CD Huachipato after his contract came on to an end in Liverpool Montevideo.

 In March 2014, he returned to Uruguayan football to play for Central Español in the Uruguayan Segunda División.
 During 2014 he attended a special sports clinic to stop drinking alcohol, after having several problems with it during his career.